torchbox/heroku-scheduled-scaling/README.md

 - `HEROKU_API_KEY`: Heroku API key - used for authentication.
 The corresponding user must have the ability to scale and read environment variables for apps.
 - `HEROKU_TEAMS`: Comma-separated list of Heroku teams to operate on.
 All others are ignored, regardless of whether they have a schedule.
 - `SENTRY_DSN` (optional): Sentry integration (for error reporting)

+All other configuration is handled on the app you wish to scale.

 ## Usage